-We’re excited to announce the launch of (not)parkrun!
+We’re excited to introduce you to (not)parkrun!

-Over the past several weeks whilst parkrun has been suspended we’ve been finding different ways to keep the parkrun community engaged: from quizzes to the School of parkrun, Instagram and Facebook Live interviews and warm-ups on YouTube.
+Whilst parkrun has been suspended we’ve been finding different ways to keep the parkrun community engaged: from quizzes to the School of parkrun, Instagram and Facebook Live interviews and warm-ups on YouTube.

 Many parkrun events have also been creative in finding new ways to entertain and support their parkrun community but one question has been asked more than just about any other: can we organise a ‘virtual’ parkrun, for people to participate in in the absence of their usual Saturday timed 5k walk, jog or run?